Kazai-95/Kazai-95/README.md

-- 👋 Hi, I’m @Kazai-95
+- 👋 Hi, I’m @Kazai-Isaac
-- 👀 I’m interested in learning and technology
+- 👀 I’m interested in designing and creating new stuff
-- 🌱 I’m currently working as a frontend developer
 - 📫 How to reach me: https://no.linkedin.com/